Pre & Post Care for Lip Enhancement

 • No smoking while lips are healing (10 days minimum).

-• Lips may be dry for 3 to 6 months depending on the body reaction.
+• Lips may be dry for 3 to 6 months, depending on the body's reaction.

 Expect moderate swelling, usually 1-3 days following the procedure.
 Scabbing may make the lips feel thick.
 Lips will fade up to 50% after the first 5 days.
 While healing, the tattoo will look patchy.
 This is due to skin regeneration and healing.
 Two or three sessions may be required to achieve the desired results.
 Please be patient.
 Cosmetic tattooing is a multiple-step appointment process with a healing time of approximately 6 weeks in between touch-up appointments.